B3Partners/flamingo-ibis/src/site/markdown/notes.md

   - add the views to generate reporting buttons using the "Rapport toevoegen" button, enter a button label and a table or view name (clear the to remove an entry)

 There are some css classes available for additional styling:

   - `IbisReportBtn` for the sidebar button
   - `IbisReportFormTitel` for the headers in the criteria form
   - `IbisReportFormBtn` for the report buttons

+Filtering occurs on the following fields:

+  - Regio: [vvr_naam = `value`]
+  - Gemeente: [gemeentenaam = `value`]
+  - Begindatum: [datum after `value`]
+  - Einddatum: [datum before `value`]

+If fields don't match they won't be used for filtering, eg. if a table has no `einddatum` field but the user selects on anyway it will be ignored.

 ### IbisLocationFinder component